Navigation

 Master thesis

-You can get the topic from any professor of the Faculty of Computer Science.
-Most professors have topics posted on their websites, but usually also other topics are available, and the professors are open to your own suggestions.
+If you are a student of the Faculty of Computer Science's study programs, you can get the topic from any professor at the faculty.
+Most professors have topics posted on their websites, but often additional topics are available as well.
+The professors are open to your own suggestions, too.

 Not directly.
-You always need a supervisor from the Faculty of Computer Science.
+You always need a supervisor from from the faculty that runs your course of study.
 However, a joined master thesis is possible where you have two supervisors from different faculties.

 Within four weeks after the official assignment you may turn down the topic.
 However, you can do so only once.